Eric20Junior/HNGX/onPageAssitant/README.md

 - CSS: TailwindCSS
 - Hosting: Vercel

-- Objective: Develop a proof-of-concept for an on-page assistant that appears in the lower left corner of a web page.
-This assistant should be a transparent, moving video (not an image) and provide helpful information to users.
 # Requirements:
 - Design and create an animated, transparent assistant that appears in the lower left corner of a web page.
 - When a button is clicked on the page, the assistant should move to the button and explain what that button does.